kailu3/cis105/_build/2-python-types/type_casting.md

-## A Brief Introduction to Python Data Types

 Users of Python are often drawn-in by its ease of use, one piece of which is dynamic typing.
 While a statically-typed language like Java or C requires each variable to be explicitly declared, a dynamically-typed language like Python skips this specification.
 As a simple demonstration: